2piruben/SyntheticBistableSwitch/README.md

-# Project Title
+# Synthetic Bistable Switch Analysis

-Integrating and inferring parameters from the synthtetic bistable switch of Barbier, et al.
+Integrating and inferring parameters from the synthtetic bistable switch described in the [paper](https://www.biorxiv.org/content/10.1101/849711v1) **Controlling spatiotemporal pattern formation in a concentration gradient with a synthetic toggle switch.
+I. Barbier, R. Perez-Carrasco, Y. Schaerli.
+BioArxiv (2020)**

 ## Description of files